ctheiss/simple-requests/README.md

 simple-requests
 ===============

-Get async requests in Python with thinking about about it.
+Asynchronous requests in Python without thinking about it.